Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Experiments

 \subsection{Ablation Studies}

-Table \ref{table:ablation_avg} (and Fig.~\ref{fig:ablation_humancat} and \ref{fig:ablation_depth_humandog}) analyzes the importance of \ourmethod~'s design choices (see Section \ref{sec:method}) by ablating three key components: the depth reconstruction loss $\mathcal{L}_\textrm{depth}$ (row 2), deformation field $\mathbf{J}_{j}^{t}$ (row 3), and root-body pose $\mathbf{G}_{j}^{t}$ (row 4), where $j$ denotes a deformable actor.
-For these experiments, we use the same set of training losses used in \ourmethod~ and initialize camera pose $\mathbf{G}^t_0$ with those reported by ARKit; for ablations that model root-body motions \textit{i.e.}, rows (2) - (3), we initialize each deformable actor's root-body pose $\mathbf{G}^t_j$ with predictions made by PoseNet \cite{yang2022banmo} and optimize them during reconstruction.
-We report the novel-view metrics averaged over 6 selected sequences of our dataset: \textsc{dog 1} (v1), \textsc{cat 1} (v1), \textsc{cat 2} (v1), \textsc{human 1}, \textsc{human 1 \& dog 1}, and \textsc{human 2 \& cat 1}.
+Table \ref{table:ablation_avg} (and Figures~\ref{fig:ablation_depth_humandog} and \ref{fig:ablation_humancat}) analyzes the importance of \ourmethod~'s design choices (see Section \ref{sec:method}) by ablating its key components: the depth loss $\mathcal{L}_\textrm{depth}$ (row 2), the deformation field $\mathbf{J}_{j}^{t}$ (row 3), PoseNet-initialization of the root-body pose (row 4), and the root-body pose $\mathbf{G}_{j}^{t}$ itself (row 5), where $j$ denotes a deformable actor.
+For all ablations, we use the same set of training losses used in \ourmethod~ and initialize camera pose $\mathbf{G}^t_0$ with those reported by ARKit.
+For ablations that model root-body motions, we initialize each deformable actor's root-body pose $\mathbf{G}^t_j$ with predictions made by PoseNet \cite{yang2022banmo} and optimize them during reconstruction; for row 4, we replace the PoseNet predictions with identity rotations.
+We report the novel-view metrics averaged over 6 select sequences of our dataset: \textsc{dog 1} (v1), \textsc{cat 1} (v1), \textsc{cat 2} (v1), \textsc{human 1}, \textsc{human 1 \& dog 1}, and \textsc{human 2 \& cat 1}.

 \paragraph{Depth Supervision.}